Alisafa60/luce-ecommerce-showcase/README.md

 ---

-## Plain and Printed Product Behavior
+## Product Presentation Behavior

-Plain and printed products are presented differently to match how customers browse them.
+Different product types are presented in ways that match how customers evaluate them.

 Plain products can show selectable color swatches that update the product image.
-Printed products can show a compact palette preview drop down menu, with fuller color details available in the product detail or quick product view.
+Printed or palette-based products can show compact color previews, with fuller color details available in the product detail or quick product view.

-This keeps the product grid minimal while preserving accurate color and variant behavior.
+This keeps the product grid minimal while preserving accurate color, variant, and browsing behavior.

 <img src="assets/screenshots/mobile/mobile-product-grid-selected-colors.png" alt="Selected color behavior" width="260" />